FabricMC/fabric-docs/develop/migrating-mappings.md

 description: Learn how to migrate your mod's obfuscation mappings.
 authors:
   - cassiancc
+  - florensie
+  - Friendly-Banana
+  - IMB11
+  - jamierocks
+  - JamiesWhiteShirt
+  - MildestToucan
+  - modmuss50
+  - natanfudge
+  - Spinoscythe
+  - UpcraftLP
+authors-nogithub:
+  - asie
+  - basil4088
 ---

 ::: info
 For best results, it's recommended to update to Loom 1.13 or above, as it allows for migrating Mixins, Access Wideners and client source sets.
 :::

+Historically, Minecraft: Java Edition has made use of obfuscation, which led to the development of obfuscation maps that Fabric Loom uses for modding.
+There were two choices: either Fabric's own Yarn mappings, or the official Mojang mappings.

+Mojang have recently announced [they're removing code obfuscation from Minecraft: Java Edition](https://www.minecraft.net/en-us/article/removing-obfuscation-in-java-edition), and the Fabric Project followed up with [its plan for handling this change](https://fabricmc.net/2025/10/31/obfuscation.html).
-Fabric Loom makes use of obfuscation mappings in order to mod the game, with mods usually being written in either Fabric's own Yarn Mappings or the official Mojang Mappings.
-As a developer, you may wish to switch your mod's mappings from Yarn to Mojang Mappings, or vice versa, especially if you are planning to updating your mod to the next Game Drop after Mounts of Mayhem, which removes the obfuscation process so all mods use Mojang's names.

-For that purpose, Loom allows semi-automatic updating of the mappings used in a Java codebase through the `migrateMappings` task.
+You may wish to migrate from Yarn to Mojang Mappings, or vice-versa, especially if you are planning on updating your mod past the Mounts of Mayhem game drop.
+To do this, Loom offers a semi-automated migration of the mappings through the `migrateMappings` task.

 Loom does not support migrating code written in Kotlin.

 ## What Are Mappings? {#mappings}

-Minecraft; Java Edition has been obfuscated since its release - replacing human friendly names like `Creeper` with something like `brc`.
-In order to effectively mod it, Fabric Loom makes use of obsucation maps, reference material which translates obfuscated class names like `brc` into human-friendly names like `CreeperEntity`.
+Minecraft: Java Edition has been obfuscated since its release, which means replacing human-friendly class names like `Creeper` with something like `brc`.
+In order to easily mod it, Fabric Loom makes use of obfuscation maps: references which translate obfuscated class names, such as `brc`, back to human-friendly names like `CreeperEntity`.

 As a Fabric developer, you'll encounter three main sets of names:

-- **Intermediary**: The mapping set used by compiled Fabric mods, making use of numbers instead of names.
-These names are stable, so they do not change as much between releases are other mappings, allowing mods meant for one version to work on others, as long as the game itself hasn't changed too much.
-An example mapping would be `class_1548`.
+- **Intermediary**: The mapping set used by compiled Fabric mods; for example `brc` may become `class_1548`.
+The point behind Intermediary is offering a stable set of names across releases, as obfuscated class names change with each new version of Minecraft.
+This often allows mods built for one version to work on others, as long as the affected parts of the game haven't changed too much.
-- **Yarn**: An open source mapping set developed by Fabric to mod the game with.
-Most Fabric mods used Yarn Mappings, as they were the default prior to 2025.
-An example mapping would be `CreeperEntity`.
+- **Yarn**: an open-source mapping set developed by Fabric for humans to write mods.
+Most Fabric mods used Yarn Mappings, as they were the default before 2025.
+An example mapping might be `CreeperEntity`.
-- **Mojang Mappings**: The game's official obfuscation mappings, released by Mojang in 2019 in order to aid mod development.
-An example mapping would be `Creeper`.
+- **Mojang Mappings**: The game's official obfuscation mappings, released by Mojang in 2019 to aid mod development.
+An example mapping might be `Creeper`.

 ## Migrating to Mojang Mappings {#migrating-to-mojmap}

-First, you'll need a `migrateMappings` command that will convert your current mappings to Mojang Mappings.
-For example, the following command would migrate to Mojang Mappings for 1.21.10.
+First, you need to run a `migrateMappings` command that will migrate your current mappings to Mojang Mappings.
+For example, the following command would migrate to Mojang Mappings for 1.21.10:

 ```groovy
 migrateMappings --mappings "net.minecraft:mappings:1.21.10"